pyth-network/pyth-crosschain/cosmwasm/README.md

 ## Deployment

-Deploying the cosmwasm contract has two steps:
+Deploying the CosmWasm contract has two steps:
 1. Upload the code.
 This step will give you a code id.
-2. Either create a new contract, or migrate an existing one:
+2. Either create a new contract or migrate an existing one:
-    1. Creating a new contract which has an address with a code id as its program.
+    1. Create a new contract that has an address with a code id as its program.
     2. Migrating an existing contract code id to the new code id.

 This directory includes a script to perform both steps.
 Read below for the details.

 ### Uploading the code

-First build the contracts within [the current directory](./):
+First, build the contracts within [the current directory](./):

 ``` sh
 bash build.sh